xmos/lib_sw_pll/doc/rst/sw_pll.rst

 In addition to the standard API which takes a clock counting input, for applications where the PLL is to be controlled using a PI fed with a raw error input, a low-level API is also provided.
-This low-level API allows the Software PLL to track an arbitrary clock source which is calculated by another means.
+This low-level API allows the Software PLL to track an arbitrary clock source which is calculated by another means such as received packets.

 LUT Based PLL API
 .................

 The LUT based API are functions designed to be called from an audio loop.
 Typically the functions can take up to 210 instruction cycles when control occurs and just a few 10s of cycles when control does not occur.
-If run at a rate of 48 kHz then it will consume approximately 1 MIPS.
+If run at a rate of 48 kHz then it will consume approximately 1 MIPS on average.

 .. doxygengroup:: sw_pll_lut
     :content-only: